Jwsonic/Jwsonic.github.io/content/projects/playbook.md

 ## Back Ends with Parse

 Pomegranate Lab wanted to use the playbook for its Growth Mindset coaching sessions, so development needed to begin quickly.
-Due to the expedited nature of the project, I decided to use [Parse](https://www.parse.com/) a cut out a majority of the work in back end development.
+Due to the expedited nature of the project, I decided to use [Parse](https://www.parse.com/) to cut out a majority of the work in back end development.
 According to Parse's documentation: "[Our goal is to totally eliminate the need for writing server code or maintaining servers](https://www.parse.com/docs/js/guide#getting-started)".

 Database tables, user authentication/permissions, emails, and hosting are all set up using the Parse configuration console.
 In the rare case you do need to do something special for your back end, Parse has "Cloud Code" functions.
 Cloud Code is in reality just a node.js environment to run your code on Parse servers.
 Parse provides libraries for several platforms and/or languages that allow you to interact with your app's "back end".
 Parse also had support for React, which will come into play later.